Cosmian/cloudproof_java/README.md

 <!-- tocstop -->

+## Licensing

+The library is available under a dual licensing scheme Affero GPL/v3 and commercial.
+See [LICENSE.md](LICENSE.md) for details.

 ## Getting started

 Please [check the online documentation](https://docs.cosmian.com/cloudproof_encryption/use_cases_benefits/) for details on using the CloudProof APIs

 In addition, please have a look at the following tests for implementation examples:

-- [TestCoverCrypt](./src/test/java/com/cosmian/TestCoverCrypt.java) for using the CoverCrypt scheme with Cosmian KMS
+- [TestCoverCrypt](./src/test/java/com/cosmian/TestKmsCoverCrypt.java) for using the CoverCrypt scheme with Cosmian KMS
-- [TestFfiCoverCrypt](./src/test/java/com/cosmian/TestFfiCoverCrypt.java) for using the CoverCrypt scheme with the local native library
+- [TestFfiCoverCrypt](./src/test/java/com/cosmian/TestNativeCoverCrypt.java) for using the CoverCrypt scheme with the local native library
-- [TestGpsw](./src/test/java/com/cosmian/TestAbe.java) for using the ABE GPSW scheme with Cosmian KMS
-- [TestFfiGpsw](./src/test/java/com/cosmian/TestFfiAbe.java) for using the ABE GPSW scheme with the local native library
 - [TestKmip](./src/test/java/com/cosmian/TestKmip.java) for using the KMIP 2.1 interface with the Cosmian KMS
-- [TestFfiFindex](./src/test/java/com/cosmian/TestFfiFindex.java) for using the SSE Findex scheme with the local native library
+- [TestFfiFindex](./src/test/java/com/cosmian/TestNativeFindex.java) for using the SSE Findex scheme with the local native library

 ## Using in Java projects